 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 A lot of people get intimidated by macrame but I feel like you just need a certain mindset.
 When I was little I used to love building things with legos and to me different macrame knots are like lego building blocks.
 So if you only have one, two or three knots figured out, you can literally use them to stack and build something.

 For this tutorial I only used two knots, that’s it.
 You just have to keep that in mind when you read this tutorial.
 It might look a lot harder at the beginning than it actually is.

 I have seen many macrame cat beds on Pinterest but I have always disliked the fact that they have too many strings that I’d fear my cats could strangle themselves in, especially if they have a squabble.
 Let me show you below which macrame beds I’m talking about:

-They are definitely stunning and I you aren’t a worrywart like me then go for one of those.
-(You can click on the macrame bed images to head to the Etsy stores who sell them)
+They are definitely stunning and if you aren’t a worrywart like me then go for one of those.

 I wanted to also create one that was easier to make so you guys can replicate it.

 Materials used for my DIY cat bed:

 - wood beads are optional (I already had mine and can’t find the exact same ones but THESE would be great or THESE, THESE and THESE)